Q. What is the difference between a ‘health coach’ and a ‘nutrition coach’?

 A. There is an ever increasing demand and need for effective graduates from our courses in today’s society.
 As a graduate of an IHS you will be well placed for jobs within the healthcare, health & beauty and sports & leisure industries.
 For those who wish to set up in private practice, IHS will support you with all the advice and guidelines required in launching your practice.
 Current opportunities include:

 - Education of the public, media, students and other health professionals

 - Employment with supplement companies as nutrition advisors, product developers or sales advisors

 - Contributing articles to industry, academic or general interest publications

 - Postgraduate research to Masters level (via distance learning)

 - Training health food traders and other groups in industry

 - Cooking demonstrations and classes

-Take a look at our Graduates page to see the job opportunities taken up by some of our graduates.
+Take a look at our graduate focus page to see some of the opportunities taken up by some of our graduates.